oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/Tabs.md

     }

+Management and Workload Datastore volumes must be existing or created separately as part of **BlockVolumes** Tab.
+All the Network related information for SDDCs will be provided in **SDDCs-Network** , where the vlan should be created in **SubnetsVLANs**

 On choosing "Software-Defined Data Centers - OCVS" in setUpOCI menu, the toolkit will read SDDCs tab and SDDCs-Network tab.
 The output terraform files will be generated at :
 -→  \<outdir>/\<region>/\<prefix>_sddcs.auto.tfvars under appropriate \<region> directory.